She Is Love

-"She Is Love" is a song by English rock band Oasis, first released as the ninth track on their fifth studio album, Heathen Chemistry, written and sung by guitarist Noel Gallagher.
-In September 2002, it was released with "Little by Little" as the first double A-sided single by the band, peaking at number two on the UK Singles Chart.
+"She Is Love" is a song by English rock band Oasis, first released as the ninth track on their fifth studio album, Heathen Chemistry (2002), written and sung by lead guitarist Noel Gallagher.
+It was released with "Little by Little" as the only double A-sided single by the band on 19 September 2002, peaking at number two on the UK Singles Chart.
 The song was written about Noel Gallagher's girlfriend Sara McDonald and is a light, acoustic song about being in love.

-Gallagher claims it was written in the Buckingham Gate Hotel in London, and that it took 30 minutes to complete.
+Gallagher claimed it was written in the Buckingham Gate Hotel in London, and that it took 30 minutes to complete.
 The band commissioned British fashion art director Rachel Thomas to make a promo video for the song.
 However, the resulting film, a mix of animation and live action, has never been released on any format.
 This track is also included on the compilation album Time Flies...
-1994–2009.
+1994–2009 (2010).

 Inspiration

 It appears that Gallagher borrowed sentiments from Khalil Gibran's book The Prophet.

 "When love beckons to you, follow him, Though his ways are hard and steep.
 And when his wings enfold you yield to him, though the sword hidden among his pinions may wound you."

 John Lennon also borrowed from the same author for his song "Julia".